mzeenkala23/instagram/README.md

   * The ability for users to post images.
 As its not an instagram clone if you can't post images 🤦‍♂️.
   * Write some tests for the React components as tests are good 🧪.
       * Based on the above learn to write test for React components 🙂.
+  * Add a loading Icon when switching between pages.